dipaloke/digitalhippo/README.md

 - After payment people gets redirected to thankyou page, from where they can download the product.
 - website will keep polling for stripe webhook until payment was made successfully.
 Otherwise we don't release the asset to download.
 - Receipt Email template taken from ([react email](https://demo.react.email/)).
+- User can't access sign-in or sign-up page if user is logged in.

 ## Packages :